 K‑Seal is suitable for use with all water cooled engines, regardless of size or fuel type.

-Coolant and antifreeze are just different names for the same additive.
+There is no major difference between coolant and antifreeze as they are just different names for the same additive.
 Cooling systems now contain additives which not only prevent the water in the system from freezing but also help the cooling process in hot weather.
-Plus, the additives help prevent corrosion and also lubricate the cooling system.

 Yes.
 K‑Seal is compatible with DEX-COOL and all other types and brands of antifreeze/coolant.
 Unlike many other products, there is need to drain or flush the cooling system before adding K‑Seal.
 Just shake, pour and go!